EmmanuelORivera/open-table-nextjs/README.md

 # Open Table

 Welcome to **Open Table**, a project designed to streamline the reservation process, facilitate restaurant ratings, and enhance user experiences.

+## Live Demo
+Visit this page at https://open-table-nextjs.vercel.app/

 ## Table of Contents

 - [Getting Started](#getting-started)